Yousef Al Otaiba: GlobaLeaks

 In early June 2017, an anonymous hacker group named GlobaLeaks began distributing emails to multiple news outlets that they had hacked from the inbox of Al Otaiba.
 According to The New York Times, the hacked emails appeared to benefit Qatar and be the work of hackers working for Qatar, a common subject of the distributed emails.
 One leaked email alleged that Otaiba loaned ex-Al Jazeera journalist and Otaiba's high school friend, Mohamed Fahmy, $250,000 to cover his legal fees in his $100 million lawsuit against Al Jazeera and Qatar.
 Another leaked email alleged that the UAE supported moving the US military base Al Udeid Air Base and the Taliban embassy out of Qatar.
 A third leaked email alleged that Otaiba hired Banque Havilland to draw up a plan on how to start a financial war against Qatar.

-A selection of other emails were leaked relating to alleged UAE payments to U.S. lobbying firms, Otaiba finances tied to 1Malaysia Development Berhad, a $250,000 UAE invoice for information related to the exportation of military-grade drones, Otaiba's criticism of Saudi decision making, and an inside account of Otaiba's nightlife and relationship with women prior to becoming Ambassador, although Otaiba's friend confirmed no wrongdoing by Otaiba in an interview with The Intercept and the Daily Beast said the leaked emails fell short of the explosive revelations hinted at in GlobaLeaks's cover letter.
+A selection of other emails were leaked relating to alleged UAE payments to U.S. lobbying firms, Otaiba finances tied to 1Malaysia Development Berhad, a $250,000 UAE invoice for information related to the exportation of military-grade drones, Otaiba's criticism of Saudi decision making, and an inside account of Otaiba's nightlife and relationship with women prior to becoming Ambassador.
+Roman Paschal, Otaiba's friend, confirmed no wrongdoing by Otaiba in an interview with The Intercept and the Daily Beast said the leaked emails fell short of the explosive revelations hinted at in GlobaLeaks's cover letter.
+Before disclosing the affiliation between Otaiba finances and 1Malaysia Development Berhad, Otaiba allegedly met with Jho Low, a Malaysian financier with whom he holds a long-standing friendship.
+In return for introductions and deals with Emirati delegates, Jho Low paid Otaiba a commission.
 GlobaLeaks stated that their intent behind the emails was to expose the UAE's efforts to manipulate the U.S. government, but denied allegiance to Qatar, or any other government mentioned in the emails.
-At the time, The Huffington Post suggested that, regardless of intent, the revelations were capable of dramatically undermining U.S. goals in the Middle East and that the leaked emails were being used to embarrass “Washington's Most Powerful Ambassador”.
-Since then, in 2020, Al Otaiba successfully helped the U.S. navigate negotiations with multiple Middle Eastern entities, brokering an historic peace deal between Israel and UAE and prompting others to do the same.
+The leaked email exchanges received criticism in the media for potentially obstructing U.S. operations in the Middle East, regardless of their initial intent.

+The emails received by The Intercept also revealed an impressive covert cooperation between the UAE and the Foundation for Defense of Democracies (FDD).
+Otaiba frequently exchanged friendly emails with the FDD Senior Counselor John Hannah.
+The emails also listed a proposed agenda, including an extensive discussion on Qatar, of meeting between the UAE and FDD for June 11–14.
+The email leaks also revealed close contacts between the UAE and US-based think tanks, including the United Against Nuclear Iran (UANI) and the Counter Extremism Project (CEP).
+Apart from Otaiba and the staff of both the groups, the network involved the UAE lobbyists and a Saudi lobbyist.
+The emails led to questions about funding of these groups by the UAE, which has funded other American think tanks.